 The athlete has one minute to be lifted or to make an attempt before being disqualified.
-The athlete may choose any appropriate sitting position, but the event is most commonly executed in a crosslegged position.
+Official will raise their hand when thirty seconds remain.
+Coach will be responsible for the remaining thirty seconds.
+The athlete may choose any appropriate sitting position, but the event is most commonly executed in a cross-legged position.

 Each athlete will be given one attempt to go their own farthest distance.
 The measurement will begin at the body part that touches the start line and end where any part of the body touches the floor after the athlete is lifted from the start line.
 All measurements will be to the quarter of an inch.
 The Wrist Carry is a team effort for the Senior Games.
 Carriers can either walk in a fast pace, run, or maintain a pace that is comfortable for the contestant; therefore, team practice is essential for success.

-For the Junior Games, carriers are parents/coaches.
+For the Junior Games, carriers are parents/ coaches.
 JNYO athletes will be timed and their carriers must walk forward at a pace of the athlete's choosing.
 The junior athlete who hangs on the longest while moving forward is the winner.